 What is Metal Chip?

-The machining of metals highly depends on the types of chips it produce.
+The machining of metals highly depends on the types of chips it produces.
 When compared to the different production of metal, the metal is removed in various industries while doing the machining process is known as metal chips.

 You may wonder what is actually machining process stands for?
 In simple words, the machining process is a cutting process in which the workpiece is cut by means of a tool to make its desired shape and size.

 In this process, the excess metal of the workpiece is removed in the form of chips.
 The types of chips formed in the machining process depend on some basic factors.
-In machining, the formation of chips is a necessary index because it indicates directly or indirectly to the:
+In machining, the formation of chips is a necessary index because it indicates directly or indirectly the:

 - Nature and degree of interaction in chip interfaces.